-The City's Local Planning Strategy (2015) (the Strategy) applies to the subject site.
-Under the Geraldton Urban Strategy Area Plan, contained within the Strategy, the subject site is identified for "Urban" purposes.
+The City of Greater Geraldton Local Planning Strategy (2015) (the Strategy) applies to the subject site.
+Under the Geraldton Urban Strategy Area Plan, contained within the Strategy, the subject site is identified for 'Urban' purposes.
 A proposed rapid public transport route (indicative) abuts the western boundary of the subject site.

-The eastern portion of the subject site is contained within an "obstacle limitation surface" limitation area associated with the Geraldton Airport.
+The eastern portion of the subject site is contained within an 'obstacle limitation surface' limitation area associated with the Geraldton Airport.